Honest Comparison

 See Sterling for yourself

-Start free with your first households, no credit card required, and compare it against Holistiplan on your own real workflow.
+The platform is free with no credit card required, so you can compare it against Holistiplan on your own real workflow.

 Holistiplan is a trademark of its respective owner, which is not affiliated with and does not endorse RK Sterling.
 This comparison is based on publicly available information, including Holistiplan's own website and product documentation, as of 2026-07-02.
 Products and pricing change; verify current details with each vendor.
 If you spot an inaccuracy, email info@rksterling.com and we will correct it promptly.